Optimization of convolutional neural networks for background suppression in the PandaX-III experiment: The PandaX-III experiment

 \section{The PandaX-III experiment}

-The PandaX-III experiment under construction aims to search for \nldbd with enriched $^{136}$Xe using high pressure gas TPC in the China Jinping underground laboratory (CJPL)~\cite{Kang:2010zza,Li:2014rca}.
-The updated geometry of the PandaX-III detector is shown in Fig.~\ref{fig:pandax_iii_tpc}.
-It has an active volume confined by the field cage, cathode, and readout plane, with a drift length of 120~cm and a diameter of 160~cm.
-It can contain $\sim$140~kg Xe gas with 90\% enriched $^{136}$Xe, together with 1\% trimethylamine~(TMA) at the operation pressure of 10~bar.
+The PandaX-III experiment under construction aims to search for \nldbd with enriched $^{136}$Xe using high-pressure gas TPC in the China Jinping underground laboratory (CJPL)~\cite{Kang:2010zza,Li:2014rca}.
+The updated geometry of the PandaX-III detector is shown in Fig.~\ref{fig:pandax_iii_tpc}, which is different from that in the CDR~\cite{Chen:2016qcd} and the previous work~\cite{Qiao:2018edn}.
+It has an active volume confined by the field cage, cathode, and readout plane, with a drift length of 120~cm in the vertical direction~(Z) and a diameter of 160~cm in the horizontal direction~(XY).
+It can contain $\sim$140~kg Xe gas with 90\% enriched $^{136}$Xe, together with 1\% trimethylamine~(TMA) at the operating pressure of 10~bar.
 The charge readout plane consists of 52 Micromegas modules~\cite{Andriamonje:2010zz}, each with a geometry of $20\times20$~cm$^2$ and readout strips at 3~mm pitch.
 The cathode and the electric field shaping cage are installed inside the copper substrate with a width of 15 cm, which is used to shield the radioactive background outside of the TPC.
 The materials have been carefully selected to ensure low radioactive background inside the TPC.
 More detailed information can be found in Ref.~\cite{Wang:2020owr}.

-The majority background for the search of \nldbd is gamma from the radioactive decay chains of $^{238}$U and $^{232}$Th, which may leave energy depositions around the Q-value.
-The advantage of the gaseous detector is to suppress these backgrounds with the recorded track information.
+The background for the search of \nldbd is from the radioactivities of detector construction materials ( $^{232}$Th, $^{238}$U, $^{40}$K, and $^{60}$Co).
+Considering the energy distribution of the sources.
+The majority contribution is gamma from the radioactive decay chains of $^{238}$U and $^{232}$Th, which may leave energy depositions around the Q-value.
+The advantage of the gaseous detector is to suppress these backgrounds with the recorded track features.